 Magic's Rodney Purvis: Assigned to G-League

-Purvis was assigned to the G-League's Lakeland Magic on Tuesday, Josh Robbins of the Orlando Sentinel reports.
+Purvis was assigned to the G-League on Friday, Josh Robbins of the Orlando Sentinel reports.

-Purvis is riding his second 10-day contract with Orlando and has averaged 3.8 points on 37.5 percent shooting in 11.6 minutes across his five appearances.
-To get him some extra run, the team has opted to send him down to the G-League.
-He's had a good season there, averaging 20.5 points, 4.0 rebounds, 3.5 assists and 1.3 steals in 38.4 minutes.
-He's also hitting 3.1 threes per game at a 38.9 percent clip.
+Purvis joined the Magic for Thursday's game against the 76ers and had a very strong performance, scoring a team-high 19 points on 8-of-12 shooting in the blowout loss.
+With the team's affiliate in Lakeland now attempting to make the G-League playoffs, Purvis will appear in their back-to-back set Friday and Saturday.

 More News